 This is a great choice if you’re running a time-limited campaign and expect to replace the vinyl wrap within 3-5 years.
 However, if this is a long term commitment and central to your branding, cast vinyl is the only sensible choice, as it can last up to 10 years on the road if properly maintained.

 An eye-catching design printed on the right vinyl for the job is half of the equation.
 But poor installation can cause your wrap to fail prematurely, putting paid to your investment.
 A top notch installer will prepare the surface of the vehicle so it’s spotless and grime-free, and will conduct the installation itself at the proper temperature.

-Overheating and overstretching can also cause vinyl failure, as can failing to laminate the wrap once it’s installed.
+Overheating and overstretching can also cause vinyl wrap failure, as can failing to laminate the wrap once it’s installed.
 Working with a professional installation company should eliminate any potential problems.

 Once your wrap is installed, it must be properly maintained to maximise its lifespan.
 That means avoiding brush style car washes and being careful with contactless water washers not to spray under the edges of the wrap.
-Never spray at an angle and don’t scrub the vinyl or use harsh detergents that might cause it to degrade.
+Never spray at an angle and don’t scrub the vinyl wraps or use harsh detergents that might cause them to degrade.